Myeloproliferative neoplasm

 Myeloproliferative neoplasms (MPNs) are a group of rare blood cancers in which excess red blood cells, white blood cells or platelets are produced in the bone marrow.
 Myelo refers to the bone marrow, proliferative describes the rapid growth of blood cells and neoplasm describes that growth as abnormal and uncontrolled.

 The overproduction of blood cells is often associated with a somatic mutation, for example in the JAK2, CALR, TET2, and MPL gene markers.

 In rare cases, some MPNs such as primary myelofibrosis may accelerate and turn into acute myeloid leukemia.

 Classification

-MPNs are classified as blood cancers by most institutions and organizations.
-In MPNs, the neoplasm (abnormal growth) starts out as benign and can later become malignant.
+MPNs are classified according to WHO and ICC.
+Owing to the detection of BCR::ABL1 gene-fusion in chronic myeloid leukemia (CML) together with its specific therapy and excellent prognosis, a general distinction is often made between BCR::ABL1 positive MPN (CML) and BCR:ABL1 negative MPNs.
+The term "classical MPN" is used to describe Essential thrombocythemia, Polycythemia vera and Primary myelofibrosis.

-As of 2016, the World Health Organization lists the following subcategories of MPNs:
+As of 2022, the World Health Organization and International Consensus Classification recognise the following diseases as MPN: